ZEPCAM images used 29 times in German court cases

 Bodycams used for self-protection

-The bodycam films when it is necessary, but it also scares people off.
-The bodycam is not intended to permanently film everything that the wearer sees, but to prevent criminal offenses and help support investigations as irrefutable evidence.
+The bodycam films when necessary, but it also scares people off.
+The bodycam is not intended to permanently film everything that the wearer sees, but to prevent criminal offenses and help support investigations through irrefutable evidence.
 It is particularly about reducing attacks on police officers.
 “The cameras are an operational resource and are used for self-protection,” says Police Commissioner Sina Schlueter, spokeswoman for the Diepholz police station Schlüter.

 Bodycam has a deterrent effect